-Cancer is the leading cause of death among Asian Americans.
-In particular, Asian Americans have the highest rates of liver and stomach cancers.
-They are nearly three times more likely to develop liver cancer than non-Hispanic whites and twice as likely to develop stomach cancer.
-Asian Americans account for approximately half of the chronic hepatitis B cases (a precursor to liver disease and cancer) in the United States.
+Cancer is the leading cause of death among Asians, who have the highest rate of liver and stomach cancers.
+Asians are three times more likely to develop liver cancer than non-Hispanic whites, and twice as likely to develop stomach cancer.
+In the United States, Asian-Americans account for approximately half of chronic hepatitis B cases, a precursor to liver disease and cancer.